MicrosoftDocs/appcenter-docs/docs/dashboard/faq.md

 **I've got an invitation to my email, but I'm not able to accept it.
 What sohuld I do?**

-First thing to check is the email you're using to log in to your appcenter.ms account.
-Go to your [Profile Settings](https://appcenter.ms/settings/profile) to find out.
-If this address is not same as in the invitation, you're not able to accept this invitation.
-Please, ask for new invitation and provide correct email address.
+Check which email you're using to log in to the App Center portal.
+You can find it in [Profile Settings](https://appcenter.ms/settings/profile).
+The invitation link only works for the targeted email address.
+Otherwise, you will not be able to accept it.
+If necessary, ask for a new invitation to the correct email address.